ipfs/ipfs/WORKING_GROUPS.md

 **Responsibilities include**:

-- Interact directly with organizations that use IPFS for large datasets
+- Interact directly with organizations that use IPFS for large datasets.
-- ipfs-pack
+- ipfs-pack.
-- Data Together initiative
+- Data Together initiative.

 #### IPFS Cluster